 Cultural and Social Intelligence Have awareness and understanding of other's reactions.
-Diversity and inclusion There are an increasing focus on diversity, equality, and inclusion in the workplace.
-Employers are under increasing pressure to create more inclusive workplaces and attract diverse talent and prove that it is embedded in business culture.
-Organisation which demonstrate clear DE&I (Diversity, Equity, and Inclusion) strategies are more likely to see improvements in employee performance, greater levels of engagement, improved talent retention and perception of brand.
-"More than 3 in 4 job seekers are looking at diversity when deciding whether to accept a job offer."
+Promote inclusion Employers are under increasing pressure to create more inclusive workplaces and prove that it is embedded in business culture.
+Organisation which demonstrate clear Inclusion strategies are more likely to see improvements in employee performance, greater levels of engagement, improved talent retention and perception of brand.
 For organisation looking to build their talent pools, paying attention to candidate and employee sentiment can make a real difference to how and whether potential applicants engage with you.
-Finding top talent - how hiring managers can best fit candidates for their roles With these global factors in play, HR professionals need access to the right tools and strategies to attract new candidates and build training/upskilling plans for current employees.
+Finding top talent - how hiring managers can best it candidates for their roles With these global factors in play, HR professionals need access to the right tools and strategies to attract new candidates and build training/upskilling plans for current employees.
 With an increasing number of candidates applying per role, hiring managers face increasing pressure to efficiently select the right candidates for the role whilst reducing hiring times and improving retention levels.